donovan-h-parks/DBB/README.md

 The simplest way to install this package is through pip:
 > sudo pip install dbb

-DBB relies on pysam v0.7.7.
+DBB relies on numpy, scipy, matplotlib, and pysam v0.7.x.

 ## Cite